Only Boys Aloud: History

 The choir gained publicity when they auditioned for the ITV talent show Britain's Got Talent.
 They performed "Calon Lân" in their audition, which was aired on the first audition episode on 24 March 2012.
 With support of all judges, they progressed to the semi-finals.
 In the semi-final, they performed "Gwahoddiad".
 After a split decision of the judges, the public vote sent them to the finals.
 In the final, on 12 May, they again performed "Calon Lân" and finished third in the competition.
 According to Wales Online, Only Boys Aloud "won over the nation when they took third place on ITV's Britain's Got Talent".

 In August 2012, it was announced that Only Boys Aloud had signed a record deal with Relentless Records–Sony Music.
 The news was announced at the opening concert of the National Eisteddfod in the Vale of Glamorgan.
 The choir's self-titled debut album was released in November 2012.
 "Calon Lân" went into the number one position on the iTunes classical singles chart and the choir developed a list of TV and radio credits, including This Morning, Songs of Praise, Who Wants To Be A Millionaire: Christmas Special, All Star Christmas Presents, and Stepping Out with Katherine Jenkins.

 In 2018, Only Boys Aloud released an album entitled A New Generation.

 As of September 2019, the Aloud Charity sponsored 14 choirs throughout Wales.
 Only Boys Aloud choirs do not require auditions and do not charge fees to members.

+In January 2020, Tim Rhys-Evans stepped down from his role with The Aloud Charity and Only Boys Aloud and was appointed Director of Music at the Royal Welsh College of Music and Drama.